-In April 2008, Winstar executed the Satu Mare Farm Out Agreement with OEBS, the key terms of which are summarized below:
+In April 2008, Winstar Romania executed the SMFA with OEBS, the key terms of which are summarized below:

-- Winstar would become operator and fully fund and perform all requirements of the Phase 1 exploration period under the Satu Mare Concession Agreement.
-By completing these requirements, Winstar would earn a 60% working interest in the entire Satu Mare concession. - Winstar would have the option to continue to the Phase 2 exploration period, and fully fund and perform all the associated work requirements.
-Upon satisfying that commitment, the entire Satu Mare concession area would be retained with Winstar owning 60% and OEBS the remaining 40%.
-If Winstar elected not to continue on to Phase 2, it would retain its 60% interest in any discoveries made in Phase 1, and the balance of the lands would be relinquished.
+- Winstar Romania would become operator and fully fund and perform all requirements of the Phase 1 exploration period under the SMCA.
+By completing these requirements, Winstar Romania would earn a 60% working interest in the entire Satu Mare Concession. - Winstar Romania would have the option to continue to the Phase 2 exploration period, and fully fund and perform all the associated work requirements.
+Upon satisfying that commitment, the entire Satu Mare concession area would be retained with Winstar Romania owning 60% and OEBS the remaining 40%.
+If Winstar Romania elected not to continue on to Phase 2, it would retain its 60% interest in any discoveries made in Phase 1, and the balance of the lands would be relinquished.

-Winstar successfully completed the Phase 1 and Phase 2 work commitments and applied for a Phase 3 exploration period, which was granted on October 28, 2016 and which expires three years later on October 28, 2019.
+Winstar Romania successfully completed the Phase 1 and Phase 2 work commitments and applied for a Phase 3 exploration period, which was granted on October 28, 2016 and which expires three years later on October 28, 2019.
 OEBS, the holder of the remaining 40% interest has acknowledged that they are unable to participate in future phases under the concession.
 However, they are currently in a tax dispute with the government of Romania the results of which are a protective seizure of the partner's interest in Romania.
-Under the conditions of this protective seizure by the Romanian fiscal authorities, the holder of the remaining 40% of the interest in the Satu Mare concession is restricted from transferring this interest unless authorised by the Romanian fiscal authorities.
+Under the conditions of this protective seizure by the Romanian fiscal authorities, the holder of the remaining 40% of the interest in the Satu Mare Concession is restricted from transferring this interest unless authorised by the Romanian fiscal authorities.
+In February 2017, the Company provided notice to OEBS that they are in default due to unpaid cash calls.
+Under the JOA, OEBS is obligated to take all measures necessary to conclude the transfer of the OEBS interest to the Company.
+OEBS has not yet fulfilled this obligation.